Siena looks to extend streak vs Rider | WTOP

-BOTTOM LINE: Siena looks for its 16th straight conference win against Rider.
+BOTTOM LINE: Siena looks for its 15th straight conference win against Rider.
 Siena’s last MAAC loss came against the St. Peter’s Peacocks 85-80 on Feb.
 2, 2020.
-Rider lost 78-69 loss at home to Siena in its most recent game.
+Rider lost 66-55 at Niagara on Saturday.

-FAB FRESHMEN: Siena’s Manny Camper, Jordan King and Aidan Carpenter have combined to account for 44 percent of all Saints points this season.
+BIG MEN ON CAMPUS: Rider’s Dwight Murray Jr. has averaged 14 points, 6.5 rebounds and 4.3 assists while Christian Ings has put up 8.8 points.
+For the Saints, Manny Camper has averaged 13 points, 9.8 rebounds and 5.3 assists while Kyle Young has put up 9.8 points and five rebounds.

-DEFENSIVE IMPROVEMENTS: The Broncs have allowed only 71.2 points per game to conference opponents so far, an improvement from the 83.3 per game they allowed to non-conference competition.MIGHTY MANNY: Camper has connected on 37.5 percent of the eight 3-pointers he’s attempted and has made 3 of 6 over the last three games.
-He’s also made 54.5 percent of his free throws this season.
+DEFENSIVE IMPROVEMENTS: The Broncs have given up only 70.4 points per game across eight conference games, an improvement from the 83.3 per game they allowed in non-conference play.MIGHTY MURRAY JR.: Murray has connected on 41.7 percent of the 36 3-pointers he’s attempted and has gone 8 for 17 over his last three games.
+He’s also converted 87.5 percent of his foul shots this season.

-TWO STREAKS: Siena has won its last three road games, scoring 75.7 points and allowing 65 points during those contests.
-Rider has lost its last four home games, scoring an average of 63.8 points while giving up 75.3.
+STREAK STATS: Rider has lost its last three home games, scoring an average of 62 points while giving up 74.3.

-DID YOU KNOW: Siena is rated second among MAAC teams with an average of 76.2 points per game.
+DID YOU KNOW: Siena is ranked second among MAAC teams with an average of 75.8 points per game.

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25